Oklahoma Ice Storm HVAC Prep | Before, During & After

 • Test the furnace nowset the thermostat to heat, 5 degrees above room temp, and verify it fires.
 Far better to find a problem Tuesday than 2am Thursday.

 • Clear the flue pipe outlethigh-efficiency furnaces exhaust through PVC pipes near the ground.
-Check that leaves and debris aren’t blocking them.
-Ice can block these pipes during the storm, check periodically.
+Inspect that leaves and debris aren’t blocking them.
+Ice can block these pipes during the storm, review periodically.

 • Note your circuit breaker locations, the furnace, air handler, and heat pump each have dedicated breakers.
 Know where they are.